knative/docs/docs/eventing/broker/kafka-broker/README.md

   bootstrap.servers: "my-cluster-kafka-bootstrap.kafka:9092"
 ```

-The above `ConfigMap` is installed in the cluster.
+This `ConfigMap` is installed in the cluster.
 You can edit
 the configuration or create a new one with the same values
 depending on your needs.